TT Talk - Some rules of the road and rail in North America

 “Shipping lines are recommended to urge their customers to file claims within nine months for claims where it is clear that the incident occurred during rail carriage”

 In Mexico liability is based on the Roads, Bridges & Inland Transport Federal Law (RB&ITFL), which was enacted in 1993.
-The latest amendment, published in June 2014 (in Spanish only) can be foundhere
+The latest amendment, was published in June 2014 (in Spanish only)

 “Carriers under combined transport documents need to be aware of the potential disparity in liability regimes if they seek recourse for an incident occurring during the road leg”